 For an updated list of meeting places and programs, please visit our Events and Programs page.

-The scheduled program will begin at 7:00pm followed by the club meeting.
+The scheduled program will begin at 7:30pm, after the business meeting .
 The public is also invited to join the club members in a potluck supper at 6pm.
 Those attending the supper, please bring a dish to pass and your own table service/drinks.
 Dessert will be served by the hosts for the evening.

 Please see our Events and Programs page for current information.